 About EEPS

-Applications for EEPS 2025 are now open!
+Applications for EEPS 2025 are now closed.

 The Thomas B. Fordham Institute and the American Enterprise Institute (AEI) offer a unique program aimed at cultivating human capital within the education policy sector.
 The Emerging Education Policy Scholars (EEPS) program brings newly minted Ph.D. scholars and Ph.D. candidates who have a keen research eye, fresh ideas, and boundless (or budding) enthusiasm for education policy to our nation’s capital to meet with education-policy experts and to share and brainstorm exciting new directions for K–12 education research.
 The EEPS program seeks to counter the long-standing, well-documented divide between research and policy in education.